Have you ever heard the word “ Umami”?

 Uma-i means good or delicious.

-If you are interested in the Japanese language, it might be interesting to know that Uma-i is used in various situations, not only for foods and drinks.
+By the way, if you are interested in the Japanese language, it must be interesting to know that Uma-i is used in various situations, not only for foods and drinks.

 Kono saké wa umai ⇒ This sake is good.